 These alternative services are often highly unregulated and can be exploitative and even downright criminal.
 Yet, the target audience it serves often have no other choice, as they fall outside the formalized banking realm.
 This is mostly due to their low income, making them ripe targets for undue financial victimization with little to no legal recourse.

 While the number of unbanked individuals is decreasing, there are still 2 billion people on the planet without access to traditional banking services.
-The sheer numbers of India’s unbanked population alone would make it the 7th largest country in the world.
+If you took all of the unbanked people in India alone and put them in their own country, it would make it the 7th largest country in the world.

 There’s also another segment of people called the ‘underbanked’, who have limited access to formal banking services.
 This segment includes migrant workers and the elderly.
 They, too, are in need of alternative services and can fall prey to unscrupulous financial services.